 “With the recent price surge of VCs, such as Bitcoins, the Bangko Sentral ng Pilipinas (BSP) has observed that an increasing number of individuals or entities may be tempted to ‘invest’ in VC pyramid schemes disguised as initial coin offerings (ICOs) or VC investment products.
 The public is therefore advised to exercise caution regarding the acquisition, possession, trading of VCs or dealing with VC-related offers,” the BSP said in a statement issued December 29.

 It added: “Unlike stocks or debt issues, VCs are not backed by any company or commodity and the price is purely dependent on market demand and supply.
-As such, investing in VCs presents a highly speculative and risky undertaking which might result
+As such, investing in VCs presents a highly speculative and risky undertaking which might result into huge financial losses.”

 It should be noted, though, that the BSP recognizes the legitimate uses of virtual currencies in easing financial transactions, especially payments and fund transfers.
 It just frowns on virtual currencies as investment vehicles because it is highly speculative.